 What are blue chip stocks?

 Blue chip stocks are equity stocks of giant, well-performing corporations with financial stability and consistent financial performance.
-Blue chip stocks include large-cap enterprises or businesses with large market capitalization.
+Blue chip stocks include businesses with large market capitalisation.

 Features of blue chip stocks